 Professionally, Dr. Moring was inducted into the Gold Key International Optometric Honor Society and is a member of the American Optometric Association and the Alabama Optometric Association.
 Committed to social advancement, you will find her involved in multiple community service projects and groups including the Pike County Young Professionals, Leadership Pike and Troy Junior Women’s League.

-Dr. Moring lives in Troy with her husband Jason Moring.
+Dr. Moring lives in Troy with her husband Jason Moring and son David.
 They attend Troy Church.
 She spends her free time enjoying Lake Eufaula, working on do-it-yourself projects, and being with her family.